karthik-iitm/karthik-iitm.github.io/index.md

 - MLT
 - RL

 I maintain the content that I create as a part of these courses here.
 My Discourse handle is `Karthik_POD`.
-You can navigate through the content by using the sidebar.
+You can navigate through the content by using the sidebar on the left.